Hearing Aid Repairs

 Unfortunately, there is not a clear single answer to this question.
 If your hearing system is not working, and you have tried changing the batteries, it may just need a thorough cleaning, tune-up or a manufacturer repair.
 With more than 22 years of hearing instrument experience, 14 of those years spent repairing and building hearing instruments, Chris Lawrence, BC-HIS is uniquely qualified to diagnose your hearing instruments condition.

-Having older hearing instruments is not always a reason for replacement, having a good maintenance program with your hearing professional is key to keeping your hearing instruments in good working order.
-If your hearing loss has not changed significantly, and you have not seen a change in your understanding of speech, having your hearing Instrument repaired may be a good option.
+Having an older hearing instruments is not always a reason for replacement, having a good maintenance program with your hearing professional is key to keeping your hearing instruments in good working order.
+If your hearing loss has not changed significantly, and you have not seen a change in your understanding of speech, having your refurbished hearing aid or hearing Instrument repaired may be a good option.
 There are physical factors that weigh into this decision and being evaluated by a Hearing Instrument Specialist that is familiar with your current hearing instrument technology is the first step.

 Reasons why patients upgrade their older instruments or repair their hearing aid.